Intergovernmental Panel on Climate Change: Chair

-The chair of the IPCC is Korean economist Hoesung Lee.
-Lee has served since 8 October 2015 with the election of the new IPCC Bureau.
-His predecessor Rajendra K. Pachauri, elected in 2002, resigned in February 2015.
-Vice-Chair Ismail El Gizouli served as acting chair until the election of the new Bureau.
-The previous chairs were Robert Watson, elected in 1997, and Bert Bolin, elected in 1988.
+The chair of the IPCC is British energy scientist Jim Skea, who is hosted by the International Institute for Environment and Development.
+Skea has served since 28 July 2023 with the election of the new IPCC Bureau.
+His predecessor was Korean economist Hoesung Lee, elected in 2015.
+The previous chairs were Rajendra K. Pachauri, elected in 2002, Robert Watson, elected in 1997, and Bert Bolin, elected in 1988.

 Panel

 The Panel consists of representatives appointed by governments.
 They take part in plenary sessions of the IPCC and its Working Groups.
 Non-governmental and intergovernmental organizations may attend as observers.
 Meetings of IPCC bodies are by invitation only.
 About 500 people from 130 countries attended the 48th Session of the Panel in Incheon, Republic of Korea.
 This took place in October 2018.
 They included 290 government officials and 60 representatives of observer organizations.
 The opening ceremonies of sessions of the Panel and of Lead Author Meetings are open to media.
 Otherwise, IPCC meetings are closed.